Ramzi Saleh: Al-Merrikh

 In the off-season, Al-Merreikh brought in Ramzi Saleh's former Al-Ahly manager Hossam Al-Badry with Saleh playing a key role in facilitating the transaction.
-Despite this, Al-Badry chose to buy Essam El-Hadary from Zamalek for $700,000.
-Due to his large salary and unwillingness to sit on the bench, Al-Merreikh released Ramzi Saleh from his contract.
+Despite this, Al-Badry chose to buy Essam El-Hadary from Zamalek.
+Al-Merreikh released Ramzi Saleh from his contract.

 Smouha

-On 18 December 2010, Zamalek announced a two and a half year deal with the Palestinian goalkeeper..
+On 18 December 2010, Zamalek announced a two-and-a-half-year deal with the Palestinian goalkeeper..
 The deal broke down days later after the two sides failed to agree on a financial compensation package.

 On 4 January 2010, Ramzi Saleh signed an 18-month contract with Haras El-Hodood.
 However, days later the deal was broken, also due to financial issues, the player later revealed that his two contracts were terminated due to his former agent sending messages to the two clubs warning them about an injury that Saleh sustained in 1998 that still affects his performance.
 He later thanked Haras El-Hodood management for being honest with him and Zamalek management for refusing to give away information about his injury so that they will not jeopardize his future.

 Ramzi Saleh elected to operate on his ACL in order to clear up any concerns potential clubs may have signing him.
-The operation was conducted in Germany in February 2011 by the same doctors who had done the same procedure on Ahmad Hassan's knee.
+The operation was conducted in Germany in February 2011.
 As a result of the surgery, Saleh missed the rest of the 2010–11 season as well as 2014 FIFA World Cup qualification matches against Afghanistan and Thailand.
 On 28 July 2011 it was announced that Saleh had agreed to a 3-year contract with Smouha worth 2 million Egyptian Pounds.